 Period £20 a month £50 a month £100 a month 1 year £240 £600 £1,200 5 years £1,200 £3,000 £6,000 10 years £2,400 £6,000 £12,000 20 years £4,800 £12,000 £24,000

-Following a study into budgeting, Royal London’s Director of Policy, Steve Webb, said:“What was interesting about our research project was the way in which the simple act of monitoring what you spend every day or week made some people more aware and put them more in control of their finances.”
+Following a study into budgeting, Royal London’s former Director of Policy, Steve Webb, said:“What was interesting about our research project was the way in which the simple act of monitoring what you spend every day or week made some people more aware and put them more in control of their finances.”

 Decide where to put your savingsOnce you’ve worked out how you’re going to set aside a little cash each month, the next step is deciding where to put it.
 The answer to this depends entirely on what the money is for.
 If you’re building up an emergency pot that you may need to access in a hurry, then an instant access savings account is likely to be your best option.
 Just make sure to hunt around for the best possible interest rate so your money’s growth is given a helping hand.